livingbio/DeepMining/README.md

 It also contains two real examples based on the Sentiment Analysis problem for IMDB review (cf. [Kaggle's competition](https://www.kaggle.com/c/word2vec-nlp-tutorial)) and the Handwritten digits one from the MNIST database (cf. [Kaggle's competition](https://www.kaggle.com/c/digit-recognizer)).
 In order to quickly test the optimization process, a lot of off-line computations have already been done and stored in the folders *Test/ProblemName/scoring_function*.
 This way, the scrip run_experiments makes it easy to run fast experiments by querying those files, instead of really building the pipeline for each parameter test.

-Directory structure :
-Each test instance follows the same directory structure, and all files are in the folder Test/ProblemName.
+**Directory structure** - Each test instance follows the same directory structure, and all files are in the folder Test/ProblemName :
 - run_test.py : run several trials by setting the configuration for the script run_experiment
 - scoring_function/ : the off-line computations stored. params.csv contains the parameters tested, and output.csv the raw outputs given by the scoring function (all the cross-validation estimation).
-The files *true_score_t_TTT_a_AAA* refer to the Q scores computed with a threshold == TTT and alpha == AAA
+The files *true_score_t_TTT_a_AAA* refer to the Q<sup>1</sup> scores computed with a threshold == TTT and alpha == AAA
 - exp_restuls/expXXX : run_test stores the results in the folder expXXX where XXX is a integer refering to a configuration
 - exp_results/transformed_t_TTT_a_AAA/expXXX : the analyzed results from the trial expXXX, computed by run_result_analysis with a threshold == TTT and alpha == AAA.

+.

+.

+Notes :

+1. The Q score here refers to the quality function of the Deep Mining paper using the discrete mean values (after performing Welch's t-test) and the standard deviation of the multiple performance estimations.